Title: Danny Phantom: Hunting in the Night.

 The panicked creature looked up and saw that two missiles were coming straight at him.
 Not hesitating for a moment the being jumped high into the air.
-He watched the missiles go straight underneath him; with a relieved sigh he made himself into a ball and spun several times in the air before landing softly on all fours.
+He watched the missiles go straight underneath him; with a relieved sigh he made himself into a ball and spun several times before landing on all fours.

 However, his relief didn't last long as he heard the sound of the missiles becoming louder.
 He turned around and discovered that the projectiles had changed their course, coming for him again.
 His eyes widening in panic, he darted forward and started running as quickly as he could, the missiles hot on his tail.
 He headed across a large empty parking lot belonging to an office complex, realizing that in this open area he would never be able to get rid of those things.

 Just before reaching the exit of the open lot, he dashed towards the right, running for a few more seconds and then jumping over a high, chain link fence separating the company parking area from a thicket.

 Illuminated by a full moon, two figures were standing on the top of a nearby six-story high office-building, observing the events taking place.

 "Skulker, he is hiding himself in those bushes over there."